NeneWang/learn-programming/python/project/project-2a.md

-## Using Python to cheat on exams

-Hello everyone by the end of this class you will learn enough to create a program that will help you cheat on your next Physics class.
+## Cheating your Physics Exam
+The following program calculates the position of something based on variables:
+These are the linear motion formulas

 :::caution Disclaimer
 I don't condone cheating or anything related to actual academic dishonesty, this is just a what if scenario... 	٩(｡•́‿•̀｡)۶
 :::

-## Cheating your Physics Exam
-The following program calculates the position of something based on variables:
-These are the linear motion formulas

 ![](../../static/img/2022-05-04-02-16-59.png)
 Image extracted from [real-world-physics](https://www.real-world-physics-problems.com/rectilinear-motion.html)